Local Edge Dynamics and Opinion Polarization: Experimental Results

 \subsection{Experimental Set Up}

-\textbf{Synthetic Networks.} We simulate our model on several random, undirected networks, drawn from the Erd\"{o}s-Renyi (ER) and Barab\'{a}si-Albert (BA) distributions.
-ER graphs are simple random graphs, where each pair of nodes is connected independently with probability $p$.
-We modulate this probability in our experiments to understand the effects of network density on polarization.
+\textbf{Synthetic Networks.} We simulate our model on several random graphs, drawn from the Erd\"{o}s-Renyi (ER) and Barab\'{a}si-Albert (BA) distributions.
+ER graphs have each pair of nodes is connected independently with probability $p$.
+We modulate this probability in our experiments to study the effects of network density.
 BA graphs are scale-free networks generated via a preferential attachment process.
 For these graphs, we modulate the primary parameter $m$, which determines the number of edges to attach from a new node to existing nodes as the graph is generated.

 \textbf{Real-world Networks.} We also simulate our model on several real-world networks.
 We preprocess all networks by computing their 2-core, which is a maximal subgraph such that each node has degree at least two.
 This eliminates the large number of single-edge nodes present in some of these datasets, which would distort the results.
 Basic graph parameters (after preprocessing) are listed below, with more details on the datasets given in Appendix \ref{app:data}. \begin{itemize} \item \textbf{Reddit }\cite{DeAbir:2014} \;\; \textit{$n = 546$ nodes, $e = 8962$ edges} \item \textbf{Twitter }\cite{DeAbir:2014} \;\; \textit{$n = 531$ nodes, $e = 3621$ edges} \item \textbf{Facebook }\cite{LeskovecJureMcauley:2012} \;\; \textit{$n = 3964$ nodes, $e = 88159$ edges} \end{itemize}